Lots of Lemon Whoopie Pies

 In a stand mixer combine butter, powdered sugar, lemon juice, and lemon extract; mix on low speed until combined.

-Spread the flat side of 10 cakes with the cream cheese frosting.
+Spread the flat side of 10 cakes with the frosting.

 Top each with another cake.